oliver32767/cork/readme.md

 ------------------------
 `Pseudorandom` is a custom subclass of `Random` with added facilities for generating test data (User names, email addresses, street names, etc.).
 Knowing that the key to reliable testing is a controlled environment, `Pseudorandom` is designed to be given a seed value at instantiation, which can subsequently be retrieved with `.get_seed()`.
-On subsequent test runs, using the same seed will result in the various functions returning the same random sequence.
+On subsequent test runs, using the same seed will result in the various functions returning the same random sequence. \\
+It's important to note that maintaining a globally-scoped instance of `Pseudorandom` is probably a Bad Idea;
+instead you should keep the scope of your `Pseudorandom` instances as narrow as possible.

 ## Example